All topics

 Diarrhea and vomiting

-Gastroenteritis, a highly contagious and very common infection, is an inflammation of the stomach and intestines.
-Most at risk are young children, older adults and persons with weakened immune systems.
+Gastroenteritis is an inflammation of the stomach and intestines, causing digestion trouble.
+It is a highly contagious infection.
+Most at risk are young children, older adults and people with a weakened immune system due to illness or medication.

 Causes